Python-PyQt/PyQt6-Docs/descriptions/QtCore/QElapsedTimer-ClockType-PerformanceCounter-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 4
-    :digest: e84d39d7fd0c86a00ae1522c57030a74
+    :digest: 337cb3954c2332a4c41d034ddc48c0a1

-The high-resolution performance counter provided by Windows.
+The performance counter provided by Windows.
 This clock is monotonic and does not overflow.